weaverwhale/philosophizer/SETUP.md

 ### Merge to Remote/Cloud Database

-Update vector data in a production or cloud database (Railway, etc.) **while preserving all other tables**:
+Update vector data in a production or cloud database **while preserving all other tables**:

 ```bash
 # Using DATABASE_URL environment variable